-Enclosure temperatures could rise to 75°C. Ensure that all cables and cable glands fitted are rated to withstand these temperatures.
+The temperature inside the enclosure could rise to 75°C. Ensure that all cables and cable glands fitted are rated to withstand these temperatures.

 4.1 Overview

 Obtain access to the contents of the enclosure by removing the lid which is secured to the body of the enclosure by captive screws.
 Loosen these screws to obtain entry.